 The du Ponts sold the property in 1806 and, eventually, it was owned by the Mullany family, who built a larger house there but closer to the water.
 In 1845 the property was sold to David La Tourette, a retired sea captain, who added to the Mullany mansion and turned it into a hotel.
 The original du Pont home was kept as lodging for workers at the hotel until it burned in 1892.
 The only pictures of Bon Sejour show it towards the end of its existence.
 The hotel itself was condemned and torn down in the 1920s.

-The postcard and photographs of both Bon Sejour and the Hotel Latourette are found in Pictorial Collections Accession 1970.180, material from the files of Margaret L. Kane, a researcher who worked for Pierre S. du Pont before the creation of the Longwood Library.
+The postcard of the Hotel Latourette is found in Pictorial Collections Accession 1970.180, material from the files of Margaret L. Kane, a researcher who worked for Pierre S. du Pont before the creation of the Longwood Library.

 Jon Williams is the Curator of the Pictorial Collections Department at Hagley Museum and Library